 -

 Thread Count (TC): Don’t be fooled by high numbers.
-For commercial use, 180-300 TC is the sweet spot.
+For commercial use, 180-300 TCis the sweet spot.
 Higher counts often use finer, weaker threads and are less durable.

 -